 PEA & MAG (MICRONIZED PALMITOYLTANOLAMIDE + MAGNESIUM)

-1200mg of palmitoylethanolamide.
+1200 mg of Micronized Palmitoylethanolamide.
 Maximum bioavailability.
-Maximum absorption and utilisation.
-With Magnesium Citrate (supports the normal functioning of the nervous system).
+Maximum absorption and utilization.
+With Magnesium Citrate.
 PEA suitable for vegan diets.

 EVOBRAIN